For an easy Taco Tuesday alternative, these messy, melty, Chicken Burrito Stacks combine all of your favorite burrito flavors into a stackable bake.

 With these deliciously messy chicken stacks, there’s no tedious and time-consuming tortilla filling and rolling required.
 I’ve replaced the carb-heavy tortillas with just a smidge of seasoned panko.
 There’s no tortilla ripping and tearing, no ingredient blowouts, and no hassles.
 And because this recipe uses quite a few prepared ingredients, there’s a lot less prep time.
 So you can get dinner on the table, fast.

-Watch This Video For More Great Chicken Stack Ideas:
+Video: More Great Chicken Stack Ideas

 How To Make Chicken Burrito Stacks